lekeno/edr/README.md

 No. EDR has no interest in the content of text comms.
 It would also be a lot of data to deal with.

 ## Does this repository contains all the files and dependencies?
-No. It doesn't include dependencies like [EDMC Overlay](https://github.com/inorton/EDMCOverlay) nor the configuration info (e.g. API keys, hosts).
+No. It doesn't include the configuration info (e.g. API keys, hosts).

 # Known bugs
 ## The overlay stays on top when I switch away from Elite.